jsiek/deduce/README.md

 ### Recursive Functions

-The recursive functions of Deduce are somewhat special.
+The recursive functions of Deduce are somewhat special to make sure they always terminate.

 * The first parameter of the function must be a union.
 * The function definition must include a clause for every alternative in the union.